-A landowner harvesting saw palmetto berries for sale or a contracted harvester working on either public or private land must obtain afrom the Division of Plant Industry.
+A landowner harvesting saw palmetto berries for sale or a contracted harvester working on either public or private land must obtain a Native Plant Harvesting Permit from the Division of Plant Industry.

-Anyone who transports for sale, sells or offers to sell the berries must also secure a.
+Anyone who transports for sale, sells or offers to sell the berries must also secure a Native Plant Harvesting Permit.